 Sustainability

 MIT’s comprehensive commitment to sustainability aims to transform the Institute into a powerful model that generates just, equitable, applicable, and scalable solutions for responding to the unprecedented challenges of a changing planet.
-In these efforts, MIT has mobilized its community—from researchers to students to faculty and staff—to tackle climate change at the campus level and beyond.
+In these efforts, MIT mobilizes its community to tackle climate change at the level of the campus and beyond.

 • The Access MIT program provides generous subsidies for staff, faculty, and postdocs for low-carbon commuting—including subway, bus, bicycling, and commuter rail.

 • New campus construction and major renovation projects aim to meet the national LEED Gold (version 4) certification standard.
-To date, MIT has completed more than 25 LEED projects, including three LEED Platinum projects.
+MIT has completed more than 28 LEED projects, including three LEED Platinum projects.

 Campus